dfinity/dre-airflow/README.md

 `git clone` within the container periodically, running as a sidecar in all relevant Airflow pods.

-The container will check which is the latest revision of the `main` branch of the repo containing this file, and if it differs from what is deployed in Airflow, it will redeploy from the latest `main` branch.
+In production, the syncer container will check which is the latest revision of the `main` branch of the repo containing this file, and if it differs from what is deployed in Airflow, it will redeploy from the latest `main` branch.
+The source tree and branch can be overridden via an environment variable `CONTENT_SYNCER_GIT_REPO_SOURCE` on the pod.

 The container image version is referred to as `syncer_image` in [this K8s file](https://gitlab.com/dfinity-lab/private/k8s/k8s/-/blob/main/bases/apps/airflow/deps/afvalues.yaml).